South Korea to remove propaganda loudspeakers at border

 Kim's meeting with Moon was his second summit with a foreign leader since he took office in late 2011.
 In March, he traveled to Beijing and met with Chinese President Xi Jinping.
 While meeting with Xi, Kim suggested he prefers a step-by-step disarmament process in line with corresponding outside rewards, according to Chinese state media.
 U.S. officials want the North to take complete, verifiable and irreversible disarmament measures.

-China said Monday that Foreign Minister Wang Yi will visit Pyongyang on Wednesday and Thursday.
+China said Monday that its foreign minister, Wang Yi, will visit Pyongyang on Wednesday and Thursday.

-China is the North's only major economic partner, but trade has declined by about 90 percent following Beijing's implementation of economic sanctions imposed over the North's nuclear and missile tests.
+China is North Korea's only major economic partner, but trade has declined by about 90 percent following Beijing's implementation of economic sanctions imposed over the North's nuclear and missile tests.
 Some analysts say Kim's recent charm offensive was aimed at weakening the sanctions.

-Meanwhile, the North's parliament on Monday adopted a decree to sync its time zone with South Korea's this Saturday.
-The North's state news agency said the parliamentary move was made at the proposal of Kim, who found it was "a painful wrench to see two clocks indicating Pyongyang and Seoul times hanging on a wall of the summit venue."
+Also on Monday, the North's parliament adopted a decree to sync its time zone with South Korea's this Saturday.
+North Korea's official news agency said the move was made at the proposal of Kim, who found it was "a painful wrench to see two clocks indicating Pyongyang and Seoul times hanging on a wall of the summit venue."

 Moon's office said Sunday that Kim made similar remarks to Moon during the summit.